 The end of the year is a time to reflect on achievements and to set new goals for the coming year.
 The ADL Initiative has many reasons to celebrate its 2017 accomplishments and to expect ongoing success in 2018.

-In the realm of R&D, the ADL Initiative is particularly proud of completing the first phase development (baseline) of the Total Learning Architecture (TLA) that successfully concluded with testing at Fort Bragg, NC with the Special Warfare Education Group (Airborne).
+In the realm of Research and Development, the ADL Initiative is particularly proud of completing the first phase of development (baseline) for the Total Learning Architecture (TLA) that successfully concluded with testing at Fort Bragg, N.C. with the Special Warfare Education Group (Airborne).
 This trial demonstrated the interoperability and effectiveness of DoD-centric technologies.
 The TLA is not a training device or educational tool; it is the glue that connects all other learning technologies into an integrated system.
 The ADL Initiative is looking forward to phase two of TLA testing scheduled for August 2018 at Ft.
 Bragg, which will focus on integrating baseline feedback and new learning analytics.
 The release and widespread adoption of this project will take place by 2020.

 The ADL Initiative's Global Partnership Network flourished in 2017, adding Sweden and Finland as its newest members.
 The Network now has 17 partnering academic and international organizations.
 One of the major successes of this Network is collaborative development of VIKING ‘18, a multinational blended training exercise scheduled for April 2018 in Sweden.

 The authors receiving their “Best Policy Subcommittee Paper” award, left to right: Kendy Vierling, Ph.D., Jennifer “JJ” Vogel-Walcutt, Ph.D., Sae Schatz, Ph.D., and Elaine M. Raybourn, Ph.D. with the IITSEC 2017 Leadership.